 We seek candidates internationally who have a demonstrated commitment to excellence, and who will contribute in an equitable and diverse scholarly environment.
 Applicants must have outstanding academic credentials and have an earned Ph.D. in Computer Science or a closely-related field.

 This position includes teaching lecture style courses, project courses, and seminars.
 Candidates with industrial experience in language technologies and experience managing and conducting applied research with current technologies are encouraged to apply.

 The teaching track is a career-oriented, renewable appointment with an initial appointment of three years.
-Initial teaching-track appointments are typically at the rank of Assistant Teaching Professor, with the possibility of promotion to the ranks of Associate Teaching Professor and Teaching Professor.
-These ranks are not tenured, but they do provide substantial opportunities for professional growth and long-term contributions to Language Technologies education at Carnegie Mellon University.
+Typically initial appointments are at the rank of Assistant Teaching Professor, with the possibility of promotion to the ranks of Associate Teaching Professor and Teaching Professor.
+Teaching track positions are not tenured, but do provide substantial opportunities for professional growth and long-term contributions to education at Carnegie Mellon University.

 For More Information, Contact: